godotengine/godot-website/collections/_article/godot-webrtc-report1.md

 One of the thing that struck me after some time playing with Godot, was how easily it enables developers to export for different platforms, and among those, **HTML5/WebAssembly** (thanks to the great effort of many developers, especially eska, the current HTML5 platform maintainer).
 Enabling developers to share their beautiful **games running in browsers** is a great feature for an engine!

-Networking trough browsers used to be very limited and originally only **HTTP requests** were possible.
+Networking through browsers used to be very limited and originally only **HTTP requests** were possible.

 ### Websocket